ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 * The FortiGate-VM32 deployment size requires Cascade Lake 5218 or higher.

-On the edge services cluster, note the following.
+On the edge gateway cluster, note the following.

 * For 10 Gb uplink speed, select Cascade Lake 4210 and FortiGate-VM16.
 * For 25 Gb uplink speed, select Cascade Lake 5218 and either FortiGate-VM16 or FortiGate-VM32.